-TRAI NSPORTATION ID Implementation on Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority Transp Transportation Goal 6 Automobile parking will be available in convenient locations and in sufficient quantities to meet the needs of residents, businesses and visitors.
-T-6.1 Ensure Adequate Studer nt Parking Availability High Policy Short SU, TC, PKC Some Progres Medium Shepherd University is planning various developments that includes adequate student parking.
-RECOMMENDATIONS: This appears to be responsibility of the University; we recommend removing this item, or rewording to express a desire to continue working cooperatively with the University on parking issues.
-T-6.2 Town - University Parkin g Partnership Medium Policy Short TC, SU, PKC Some Progres s Medium No official policy at this time.
-There is an agreement that visitors in town people can use parking Lot C on weekends.
-RECOMMENDATIONS: See T-6.1 recommendation.
-T-6.3 Expand Off-street Parkin g Options Medium \$\$\$ Intermediate TC, PWC, PKC No Progress Medium Not happening.
+TRAI NSPORTATION ID Implementati on Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority Transp portation Goal 6 Automobile parki quantities to mee T-6.1 Ensure Adequate Studer nt Parking Availability High Policy Short SU, TC, PKC Some Progress Medium s planning various deve This appears to be res tively with the Universi ponsibility of the U Jniversity; we re ng this item, or rewo ording to express a desire to T-6.2 Town - University Parkir g Partnership Medium Policy Short TC, SU, PKC Some Progress s Medium is time.
+There is an agre rs in town peopl e can use parking Lot C on weekends.
+T-6.3 Expand Off-street Parkir g Options Medium \$\$\$ Intermediate TC, PWC, PKC No Progress Medium Not happening.
 RECOMMENDATIONS: effective.
 Alternatively, reparking.
-If projects such a such as the area south of the Al ma B ea restaurar T-6.4 Public Access to Private Parking Lots Low \$\$ Intermediate TC, PKC Some Progres s Low Can use SU parking lo t C on weekends.
-RECOMMENDATIONS: It isn't clear what authority the Town has to act on this item.
-Presumably, private owners can allow people to park in their spaces now if they choose.
-We recommend removing this item.
+If projects such a such as the area south of the Al ma B ea restaurar T-6.4 Public Access to Private Parking Lots Low \$\$ Intermediate TC, PKC Some Progress s Low Can use SU parking lo t C on weekends.
+RECOMMENDATIONS: spaces now if they choose It isn't clear what auth .
+We recommend remo • s to act on this i tem.
+Presumably, l orivate owners can a allow people to pa ark in their